astronomer/airflow-guides/guides/managing-airflow-code.md

 tags: ["DAGs", "Best Practices", "Basics"]
 ---

-One of the tenets of Apache Airflow is pipelines defined as code.
+One of the tenets of Apache Airflow that pipelines are defined as code.
 This allows you to treat your pipelines as you would any other piece of software and make use of best practices like version control and CI/CD.
-Especially as you scale the use of Airflow within your organization, it becomes incredibly important to manage your Airflow code in a way that is organized and sustainable.
+As you scale the use of Airflow within your organization, it becomes important to manage your Airflow code in a way that is organized and sustainable.

-In this guide, we'll cover a recommended project structure to keep your Airflow projects organized, when to separate out your DAGs into multiple projects, how to manage code that is used across different projects, and what a typical development flow might look like.
+In this guide, we'll cover how to organize your Airflow projects, when to separate out your DAGs into multiple projects, how to manage code that is used across different projects, and what a typical development flow might look like.

-Note that throughout this guide, we use the term "project" to denote any set of DAGs and supporting files that will be deployed to the same Airflow "deployment" (an instance of Airflow).
+Note that throughout this guide, we use the term "project" to denote any set of DAGs and supporting files that are deployed to a single Airflow "deployment" (an instance of Airflow).
 For example, your organization might have a finance team and a data science team each with their own separate Airflow deployment, and they would each have a separate Airflow project that contained all of their code.

 ## Project Structure

 When working with Airflow, it is helpful to have a consistent project structure.
-This keeps all DAGs and supporting code organized and easy to understand, and makes it easier to scale Airflow horizontally within your organization.
+This keeps all DAGs and supporting code organized and easy to understand, and it makes it easier to scale Airflow horizontally within your organization.

-The ideal setup is to keep one directory and repository per project, and your version control tool (e.g. Github, Bitbucket) packages everything needed to run a set of DAGs together.
-Note that this example assumes you are running Airflow using Docker.
+The ideal setup is to keep one directory and repository per project.
+This means that you can use a version control tool (e.g. Github, Bitbucket) to package everything together.

-At Astronomer, we use the following project structure:
+At Astronomer, we use the following project structure (note that this example assumes you are running Airflow using Docker):

 ```bash
 .